GrinSync/.github/Documentation/User Guide.md

   - The end repeat date is inclusive, so the event will repeat on the end repeat date if applicable.
 - Student-only event? (check box; yes if the event is students only)
-- Event tags (click on the button and select and submit all tags that apply to the event) Title, location, start date/time, and end date/time are the only required fields.
+- Event tags (click on the button and select and submit all tags that apply to the event)

+Title, location, start date/time, and end date/time are the only required fields.

 At the bottom of the page, there is a "Reset All Fields" button that will clear all the fields on the Create page when pressed.

 To submit the event, users can press the "Create Event" button at the bottom.
 Either a message saying that the event was created successfully will show, or there will be a message indicating there is an error (and the message will tell the reason why).

 For users who are connected to student organizations, there will be an extra dropdown menu at the top of the Create page.
 Here, users can choose a student organization that they lead to be the host of the event if they want (as opposed to the user themself being the host).
 Users should only choose an option in the dropdown menu if they wish to create the event under a student organization.
 If no option is chosen for that dropdown, the event will be created under the user.
 ### Editing Events
-As mentioned previously, there are several ways to access the edit event page (through event details or the Events I Created page).
+As mentioned previously, there are several ways to access the Edit Event page (through event details or the Events I Created page).
 The page itself is pretty straightforward and similar to the Create page.
 The fields will automatically be filled with the event information, and users can change the fields however they like and submit the changes by clicking the "Edit Event" button.
-A few technicalities for editing an event.
+A few technicalities for editing an event:
 - As of right now, there is no way to change the repeating event customizations or the end repeat date for a repeating event (that's why there are no fields for those inputs on the Edit Event page).
 - For users that are linked to student organizations, there is no way to switch the event host once the event is already created.
 - Editing a repeating event will propagate the edits automatically to the event that was edited and all repeating events after it (but the events that are prior to the one edited remain unchanged).
 - If an event is hosted by a student organization, any user linked to the student organization can edit the event.
 ### Deleting Events
-Similarly, as mentioned previously, there are several ways to access the edit event page (through event details or the Events I Created page).
-Once the delete option is pressed, it should be deleted from GrinSync.
+Similarly, as mentioned previously, there are several ways to access the deleting an event function (through event details or the Events I Created page).
+Once the delete option is pressed, the event should be deleted from GrinSync.
 - Deleting a repeating event will delete the current event and all repeating events after it (but the events that are prior to the one that was deleted will stay).
 - If an event is hosted by a student organization, any user linked to the student organization can delete the event.